 The more time you can invest into creating your personas, the better you’ll be at targeting the right audience.

-But there are definitely much more than that.
-And as you can see, the two examples I mentioned are very different types of people.
-One group is probably older, while the other could be young, suffering tooth loss from extreme sports or something similar.
-So instead of lumping them all into one, you’ll create several target personas and market to each one.
+As you can see, the examples I mentioned are three very different groups of people.
+The first group is older, the second could include people of any age, and the third group is likely to be young and active.
+Instead of lumping them all into one, you’ll create several target personas and market to each one.

 Here’s a great example of a complete buyer persona:

-Once you’ve started targeting your audience on with your blog content, it is time to determine which social media platforms to use.
+Once you’ve started targeting your audience, it’s time to determine which social media platforms to use.
 While much of digital marketing is trial and error, using a variety of social media platforms for your initial launch is always a good plan.

-In any social media marketing plan, it is always good to start with three or four of the most commonly used social media platforms to launch your campaign.
-Facebook, Twitter, Google+ and Pinterest are a good place to start.
+In any social media marketing plan, it’s always good to start with three or four of the most commonly used social media platforms to launch your campaign.
+Facebook, Twitter, Instagram, and Pinterest are good places to start.
 Just make sure you don’t bite off more than you can chew.
 Having no social profile is better than having an empty one for your business.

 Here are some tips to optimize your social media marketing: